Integration Logic for Large Hotel Groups

 At the foundation, the technology provider supplies the impulse-based hardware systems, structured training seminars, and the associated software platform.

-Built on top of this, OrganoWellness operates as the hospitality-facing framework and integration authority.
-Hardware is installed on-site, placement and configuration are verified, and professional measurements are conducted to confirm that environments meet defined disturbance-free conditions.
+Built on top of this, OrganoWellness operates as the hospitality-facing governance and integration framework.
+Hardware is installed on-site, placement and configuration are verified, and structured verification methods are applied to confirm that environments meet defined disturbance-free conditions.

 Based on this verified baseline, OrganoWellness translates technical capabilities into hospitality-specific logic.
 This includes defining where applications are appropriate, how environments are evaluated, and which boundaries apply within real hotel operations.